torenware/helm-wrapper/README.md

 * hwsettings.py a "dual use" file that has valid syntax for both bash *and* python.
 It needs to be edited to match the location of the various files, and to point to the domain of the Harbor repository.
 * helm_wrapper.py, a python script that marshals the CLI command to convert from the common form of `helm install INSTALL_NAME REPO_NAME/CHART_NAME:TAG` to the OCI version of the call pointing to the Harbor install.
 * install.sh a simple install script that reads the information in hwsettings.py and installs to the /usr/local/bin directory by default.
 This directory needs to be higher in the path than wherever the helm binary is actually installed.
 * docker-compose-registry.yaml: this is a docker-compose file to run Docker Private Registry instead of using Harbor, if that's desired.
+The file brings up DPR as an HTTP only service, with TLS handled via an nginx reverse proxy.
+* registry/ directory is used by the docker-compose file.
+Certificates, keys, and the basic auth htpasswd file go in here.
+* proxy.conf -- nginx reverse proxy configuration to put TLS in front of a HTTP DPR registry.
+This is sym-linked into the registry directory hierarchy.
 * test.py: Python unit tests for the command parser.

 ## Settings